 When you or a loved one is facing a domestic violence allegation in Brick, NJ, the impact is swift—and potentially permanent.
 Restraining orders can be granted in hours.
 Criminal charges can be filed before you’ve had a chance to speak.
 Custody arrangements, job security, your freedom—everything can change with one accusation.

 But you are not powerless.
 At Omojola Law, we help clients regain control, build strong legal defenses, and protect their reputations.
-Whether you’re seeking protection from abuse or defending against false allegations, we are ready to act now.

 Domestic violence cases move fast.
 You may only have 10 days to prepare for your Final Restraining Order (FRO) hearing.
 In that time, you’ll need to: